Exercises for Pectus Excavatum

 Developing your abs is extremely important when exercising for Pectus Excavatum.
 A strong core will help fix anterior pelvic tilt which is a very common posture for most people with Pectus Excavatum.
 This posture accentuates the extent of your pectus potbelly & rib flare so it is very important we address it.
 Furthermore, developed abs particularly your obliques will help tighten your rib flare, turning the flared potbelly appearance into a chiseled six-pack.

 I hope you have found this article helpful & now have an idea of what exercises you can do for Pectus Excavatum.
-If you feel a bit overwhelmed and do not know where to begin but you do want to start training to make your pectus less noticeable then go to www.fixpectus.com/the-transformation-project and follow the prompts to book a 1 on 1 call with me.
-From there I will create a strategy for you and get you signed up on my programming!
+If you feel a bit overwhelmed and do not know where to begin but you do want to start training to make your pectus less noticeable then go to www.fixpectus.com/ and follow the prompts to book a strategy call with me.